who-else-but-arjun/graph_se_weed_detect_krenge/README.md

 - `dataset.yaml`: Initial training configuration
 - `dataset_updated.yaml`: Configuration for final training
 - `test.yaml`: Test dataset configuration
+Edit the path in yaml files according to your setup.
+Try with the complete path in case the relative path is not read.
 3. Run the training:
 ```bash
 python main.py \